 The other reason to disable this service may be the PrintNightmare vulnerability on Windows that lets hackers take remote control of your PCs.
 While Microsoft has shared a security advisory for this exploit that works on a proper patch, you might want to disable the vulnerable service if not in use.

-If you don’t want to that your PC should be affected with PrintNightmare vulnerability and decided to disable the print spooler on Windows 11/10 PC, you can use the following methods:-
+If you don’t want that your PC should be affected by PrintNightmare vulnerability and decide to disable the print spooler on Windows 11/10 PC, you can use the following methods:-

-- Turn off print spooler through Group Policy Editor
+2. Turn off the print spooler through Group Policy Editor

 How to Disable or Enable Print Spooler Service from Windows Services Panel?